spotify/scio/site/src/paradox/FAQ.md

 #### How do I invalidate cached BigQuery results or disable cache?

-[BigQueryClient](https://github.com/spotify/scio/blob/master/scio-bigquery/src/main/scala/com/spotify/scio/bigquery/BigQueryClient.scala) in Scio caches query result in system property `bigquery.cache.directory`, which defaults to `$PWD/.bigquery`.
+Scio's @scaladoc[BigQuery client](com.spotify.scio.bigquery.client.BigQuery) in Scio caches query result in system property `bigquery.cache.directory`, which defaults to `$PWD/.bigquery`.
 Use `rm -rf .bigquery` to invalidate all cached results.
 To disable caching, set system property `bigquery.cache.enabled` to `false`.

 #### How does BigQuery determines job priority?